diasdmhub/scripts/auto_ssh_copy_id/README.md

 ## USAGE

-- <input type="checkbox" checked> All remote hosts in the list must use the same user and password :warning:
+- <input type="checkbox" checked> &#9888;&#65039; All remote hosts in the list must use the same user and password

 - <input type="checkbox" checked> Set up a list of hosts you wish to connect via SSH.

-    > By default, the host list uses the **`./hostlist.txt`** file
+    > By default, the host list uses the `./hostlist.txt` file

 - <input type="checkbox" checked> The list must use an IP address or domain name